-In this paper we develop a simple inference (queueing) model, based on the single bottleneck link assumption, that will allow us to simultaneously estimate the bandwidth capacity, the traffic intensity (hereafter called the cross traffic) and the buffer size at the bottleneck link.
+In this paper we develop a simple inference (queueing) model, based on the single bottleneck link assumption, that will allow us to simultaneously estimate the bandwidth capacity, the background traffic intensity (hereafter called the cross traffic) and the buffer size at the bottleneck link.
 As already pointed out, knowledge of the available capacity at the bottleneck link can be used by an application to adapt its transmission rate.
 We expect this quantity to be better estimated when taking explicitly into account the cross traffic and the buffer size at the bottleneck link (these quantities are not taken care of in the packet-pair algorithm).
 We also believe that estimates of the intensity of the cross traffic and of the buffer size at the bottleneck node are useful quantities on their own and can be used by an application for instance, to estimate the maximum size of a burst.
-We expect these estimates to be used in a number of contexts: adapting an application rate to the congestion in the networks, optimizing the amount of FEC in continuous media applications such as IP telephony, [2] and congestion control, [15].
+Potential applications for this work are: adapting sending rate and encoding in response to network congestion [11], congestion control [12] and load balancing in routers.

-The paper is organized as follows: two inference mod-

-els based on the M/M/1/K and on the M/D/1/K queues are introduced in Sections II and III, respectively.
+The paper is organized as follows: two inference models based on the M/M/1/K and the M/D/1/K queues are introduced in Sections II and III, respectively.
 In each case, several QoS metrics of interest are identified and expressed in terms of the unknown parameters (buffer size, cross traffic intensity, service capacity).
-In Section IV, we restrict ourselves to the estimation of the intensity of the cross traffic and of the buffer size (i.e. we assume that the service capacity is available and provided, for instance, by the packet-pair technique) and we propose eleven schemes that can be used to compute these estimates.
-Section V reports simulation results obtained with the ns-2 simulator from which we were able to select the best scheme out of these eleven schemes.
+In Section IV, we restrict ourselves to the estimation of the intensity of the cross traffic and the buffer size (i.e. we assume that the service capacity is known, provided for instance by the packet-pair technique) and we propose eleven schemes that can be used to compute these estimates.
+Section V reports simulation results obtained with the ns-2 simulator [13] from which we were able to select the best scheme out of these eleven schemes.
 Concluding remarks and directions for future research are given in Section VI.

 II.
-The M+M/M/1/K queue
+THE M+M/M/1/K QUEUE